zfcampus/apigility-documentation/intro/first-rest-service.md

 Authentication and Authorization
 --------------------------------

-Apigility can manage authentication and authorization in a very easy way.
-Starting from version 1.1 you can specify different authentication adapter for APIs.
-For each service you can determine which HTTP methods to put under authentication.
+Apigility can manage both authentication and authorization.
+Starting with version 1.1, you can specify an authentication adapter for each API.
+For each service, you can indicate which HTTP methods to put under authentication.
 Marking methods and services as needing authorization means that they are inaccessible unless a user provides valid credentials to the API.
 If you were to try and perform the operations we just marked at this time, you'll find that you cannot perform them; you'll get a `403 Forbidden` response!

-To configure the authentication we need to create a new authentication adapter.
+To configure authentication, we need to create a new authentication adapter.
 Select the "Authentication" menu item to bring up the authentication page.
-Here is where you can configure the authentication adapter choosing from HTTP Basic, HTTP Digest or OAuth2.
+You can choose from HTTP Basic, HTTP Digest, or OAuth2.

-For this example we are going to use the HTTP Basic.
-Click the "New Adapter" button, insert the `status` value in the "Adapter Name", the HTTP Basic should be already chosen as "Type", fill in `api` for the "Realm" setting, and `data/htpasswd` for the "htpasswd Location".
-Click the "Save" button when done.
+For this example, we are going to use HTTP Basic.

+- Click the "New Adapter" button
+- Insert the value "status" for the "Adapter Name"
+- "HTTP Basic" should be already chosen as "Type"
+- Fill in "api" for the "Realm" setting
+- Fill in "data/htpasswd" for the "htpasswd Location".
+- Click the "Save" button when done.

 ![Authentication](/asset/apigility-documentation/img/intro-first-rest-service-authentication.png)

-After that, we need to set the previous authentication adapter to our "Status" API.
-You need to click on the "Status" name in the tree view of the sidebar.
+After that, we need to tell our "Status" API to use this new adapter.
+Click on the "Status" name in the tree view of the sidebar.

 ![Authentication - Status](/asset/apigility-documentation/img/intro-first-rest-service-authentication-status.png)

-This actin will open the dashboard page for the "Status" API.
-In this page you will see a list of the REST and RPC services, the versioning set (our default is version 1), and the authentication section where we can select the authentication adapter to use for the API.
+This action will open the dashboard page for the "Status" API.
+In this page you will see a list of the REST and RPC services, the versioning information (our default is version 1), and the authentication section — where we can select the authentication adapter to use for the API.

-We can select the `status (basic)` value for the "Set authentication type" and click the "Save" button.
+We can select the value "status (basic)" for the "Set authentication type"; click the "Save" button when done.

 ![Authentication - API](/asset/apigility-documentation/img/intro-first-rest-service-authentication-api.png)